matthewlong29/PareAndFlourish_Site/_posts/2016-12-05-gift-giving-with-purpose.md

 image:
   teaser: gift-giving-purpose.jpg
   feature: gift-giving-purpose.jpg
-  alt: "A Guide to Gift Giving with Purpose"

 tags: thoughtfullness, gift, giving, christmas, ideas, presents, gifts, merry christmas, happy holidays

-comments: true
 ---

 Disclaimer: We’ve linked some of our suggested gifts to make it easy for you to click and buy.
 These are affiliate links; therefore, we receive a portion of the profits.
 Thanks for your support!